textpattern/textpattern.github.io/administration/preferences-panel.md

 Figuring the time offset for your own Textpattern installation is easy.
-Look at the table below and find your respective time region in the first column, “Time zone”.
-In the second column, “UTC Offset”, you will see values with a “-” or “*” next to them, these are the number of hours you will offset backward (“-”) or forward (“*”), with respect to UTC (or similarly, GMT).
-For example, if you are living in France, your time region will be “Central European Time”, which indicates one hour forward of UTC.
-So in the time zone control you would select “GMT +01:00” to adjust your UTC offset, and to ensure your articles reflect dates and times accurate to where you are.
+Look at the table below and find your respective time region in the first column, "Time zone".
+In the second column, "UTC Offset", you will see values with a "-" or "*" next to them, these are the number of hours you will offset backward ("-") or forward ("*"), with respect to UTC (or similarly, GMT).
+For example, if you are living in France, your time region will be "Central European Time", which indicates one hour forward of UTC.
+So in the time zone control you would select "GMT +01:00" to adjust your UTC offset, and to ensure your articles reflect dates and times accurate to where you are.